mikemajara/notion-cms/packages/notion-cms/docs/03-type-generation.md

 **Note:** When generating multiple data sources, each gets its own file.
 The `--databases` flag accepts comma-separated values (`--databases id1,id2`) or repeated flags (`-d id1 -d id2`).
 Whitespace is ignored when parsing.

+#### Naming strategy

+- By default, generated type names, registry keys, and filenames use the Notion data source name only.
+If you prefer the database prefixed to every data source, pass `--database-prefix` to the CLI.

 ### Multiple Databases

 To generate types for multiple Notion databases in a single run, pass all IDs through the same flag: